Decca Navigator System: Detailed principles of operation

-When two stations transmit at the phase-locked frequency, the difference in phase between the two signals is constant along a hyperbolic path.
-If two stations transmit on the same frequency, it is impossible for the receiver to separate them.
+When two stations transmit at the phase-locked frequency, the difference in phase between the two signals is constant along a hyperbolic locus.
+However, if two stations transmit on the same frequency, it is impossible for the receiver to separate them.
 Instead, each chain was allocated a nominal frequency, known as 1f, and each station in the chain transmitted at a harmonic of this base frequency, as follows:

 The frequencies given are those for Chain 5B, known as the English Chain, but all chains used similar frequencies between 70 kHz and 129 kHz.

 Decca receivers multiplied the signals received from the Master and each Slave by different values to arrive at a common frequency (least common multiple, LCM) for each Master/Slave pair, as follows:

 It was phase comparison at this common frequency that resulted in the hyperbolic lines of position.
 The interval between two adjacent hyperbolas on which the signals are in phase was called a lane.
 Since the wavelength of the common frequency was small compared with the distance between the Master and Slave stations there were many possible lines of position for a given phase difference, and so a unique position could not be arrived at by this method.

 Other receivers, typically for aeronautical applications, divided the transmitted frequencies down to the basic frequency (1f) for phase comparison, rather than multiplying them up to the LCM frequency.

 Lanes and zones

 Early Decca receivers were fitted with three rotating Decometers that indicated the phase difference for each pattern.
-Each Decometer drove a second indicator that counted the number of lanes traversed – each 360 degrees of phase difference was one lane traversed.
+Each Decometer, which could be read to a resolution of a centilane, drove a second indicator that counted the number of lanes traversed – each 360 degrees of phase difference was one lane traversed.
 In this way, assuming the point of departure was known, a more or less distinct location could be identified.

 The lanes were grouped into zones, with 18 green, 24 red, or 30 purple lanes in each zone.
 This meant that on the baseline (the straight line between the Master and its Slave) the zone width was the same for all three patterns of a given chain.
 Typical lane and zone widths on the baseline are shown in the table below (for chain 5B):

 The lanes were numbered 0 to 23 for red, 30 to 47 for green and 50 to 79 for purple.
 The zones were labelled A to J, repeating after J. A Decca position coordinate could thus be written: Red I 16.30; Green D 35.80.
 Later receivers incorporated a microprocessor and displayed a position in latitude and longitude.